-3. Make tiny adjustments to your daily habits that may impact your eating behaviour.
+3. Make tiny adjustments to your daily habits that may impact your eating behavior.

 Curbing overeating is not about making massive changes in your life but rather making tiny adjustments to your daily habits.

-Going on a detox diet or juice cleanse right after binging may help you lose (mostly water) weight temporarily, but it’s not sustainable in the long run.
+Going on a “healthy” detox diet or juice cleanse right after binging may help your weight loss temporarily, but it’s not sustainable in the long run.
 Instead, you’ll likely end up going through the same cycle of overeating, feeling guilty, restricting yourself, and giving in again to cravings.
-That’s why making smaller, lasting changes is more effective for changing your lifestyle permanently.
+That’s why making smaller healthy changes is more effective for changing your lifestyle permanently.

 These are three examples of tiny adjustments you can make to your daily habits.

-As mentioned earlier, lack of sleep can lead to eating more.
+As mentioned earlier, lack of sleep can lead to eating more and sabotage your weight loss efforts.
 Are you struggling to get a good night’s sleep?
 Establishing a consistent bedtime routine may be a good start.
 An irregular bedtime schedule is linked to poor sleep quality.

 There may be some exceptions (like when you’re doing intermittent fasting), but skipping your morning meal usually leads to overeating because you end up feeling famished throughout the day.
-On the other hand, protein-rich breakfasts are associated with increased satiety and reduced hunger cues.
+On the other hand, a healthy high protein breakfast has been shown to stabilize blood sugar levels, increased satiety, and reduced hunger cues.

-Do whole food swaps instead of cutting out certain foods entirely.
+- Do whole food swaps instead of cutting out certain foods entirely or adopting crazy diets.

-Remember how food that’s laden with salt and sugar tends to encourage overeating?
+Remember how high-calorie food that’s loaded with salt and sugar tends to encourage overeating?
+That why food choices are important.
 By opting for whole food alternatives, you will eventually reduce your cravings for unhealthy sweets and salty treats.

-You don’t have to toss all the junk food residing in your fridge right away.
+Don’t just adopt the latest trending diet and toss all the junk food residing in your fridge right away.
 A good rule of thumb is to have at least 80 percent of your daily meals from whole food sources and devote the rest to the not-so-healthy food items.
+And when the craving hits reach for a healthy snack like fruit or nuts.
 By doing so, you won’t feel deprived, which in turn can lead to another binging episode.

 A lot of people can relate to overeating (because it happens to the best of us too!) but food addiction is a different story.
 If you feel that your binging episodes has turned into more than just a bad habit that you can change, seek professional help.